gingsero/Javadoc_Test/README.md

 # Javadoc_Test
 <font color="red">
-Temporarily ending with a question about necessity
+--Temporarily ending with a question about necessity
 </font>
 <br>
 <br>